 7 Check the spokes

 Spin the wheels to check if they are looking a little wonky.
 If so, tightening up the right spokes will solve the problem.
 Be mindful not to overtight the spokes as that would create too much tension and deformities or damages to the rim.

 8 Check the tires

 After being stored for a while tires lose pressure.
 So check them and pump the tires to the recommended tire pressure.
-Check for the visible damages as well.
-If necessary, replace them with new.
+Check for visible damages as well.
+If necessary, replace them with new ones.

 9 Check the bike seat

 Inspect your bike seat.
 You don’t want to ride your bike in discomfort.
-Replace a worn out seat, adjust any looseness.
+Replace a worn-out seat, and adjust any looseness.

 10 Check safety gear